A level playing field for football

 EFAA enhances agents’ freedom to provide services across the EU by taking action to remove barriers to trade, which may include diverging agent registration and accreditation standards between states.
 We achieve this by engaging in specialised co-governance forums with important football stakeholders, states and EU institutions.
 Moreover, EFAA promotes free competition in the EU by taking action against federations and governing bodies that use regulations to entrench a dominant position that excludes agents from practising their trade.

 The FIFA Regulations on Working with Intermediaries (2015) have removed FIFA’s strict regulatory oversight on agent accreditation and quality standards.
-This regulatory gap has been met by diverging regulatory responses by national federations across the EU.
+This regulatory gap has been met by diverging regulatory responses from national federations across the EU.
 Differences include qualification requirements, remuneration rates and disclosure duties.
 This divergence is problematic because an agent accredited in a member state must comply with different – and potentially stricter – requirements if he/she wishes to represent players in another member state.
 These challenges are particularly serious when there is a cross-border transfer between EU member states.

 EFAA responds to these challenges by uniting agents across Europe into a collective professional body that advances agents’ interests directly.
 EFAA’s activities are aimed at establishing a self-regulated and sustainable football agency profession in Europe.
 This is achieved through EFAA’s regulatory, commercial and economic leverage among the most important national authorities, EU institutions and decision makers in professional football.